-The Samsung Galaxy S22 series retains the pricing from the previous generation, which means a comparatively affordable base model, a slightly more expensive, but bigger, Plus iteration, and the packed-to-the-gills Ultra variant.
+The Samsung Galaxy S22 series retains the pricing from the previous generation, which means a comparatively affordable base model, a slightly more expensive but bigger Plus iteration, and the packed-to-the-gills Ultra variant.
 The Galaxy S22 Ultra separates itself from the series even more now, with a new yet familiar design, and essentially takes the place of the likely discontinued Galaxy Note.
-If you already have a Galaxy S device, is it time for an upgrade to Samsung’s latest and greatest?
-Here’s a look at the Samsung Galaxy S22 series vs older Galaxy S phones!
+If you already have a Galaxy S device, is it time to upgrade to Samsung’s latest and greatest?
+Here’s a look at the Samsung Galaxy S22 series vs older Galaxy S series phones!

 Samsung Galaxy S22 vs Galaxy S9 and older

 The processor isn’t the only upgrade that contributes to a faster feel with the latest phones, though.
-The new Samsungs come with 120Hz display refresh rates that make everything feel that much more fluid.
+The new Samsungs come with 120Hz display refresh rates, making everything feel much more fluid.
 You get a far better camera setup, particularly with the Galaxy S22 Ultra and its 108MP primary shooter.
 The Galaxy S22 and S22 Plus also have significant camera upgrades that make them worth the buy.
-And of course, you get to enjoy blazing-fast 5G speeds with the new phones.
+And, of course, you get to enjoy blazing-fast 5G speeds with the new phones.

 Another significant difference is on the software side.
 The Galaxy S9 and S9 Plus received their last updates with Android 10.
-While the One UI 2.1 update doesn’t make the phone feel too dated and the phones are still receiving security updates, it’s going to reach the end of that cycle soon as well.
-The Galaxy S22 series, with Android 12-based One UI 4 and four years of version upgrades (plus five years of security patches), is definitely the better option from the software and security standpoint.
+While the One UI 2.1 update doesn’t make the phone feel too dated, and the phones are still receiving security updates, it will soon reach the end of that cycle.
+The Galaxy S22 series, with Android, 12-based One UI 4, and four years of version upgrades (plus five years of security patches), is definitely the better option from the software and security standpoint.

 All that said, you don’t have to go out of your way to upgrade just yet if you have the Galaxy S9 and S9 Plus.
 With these older phones, you still get plenty of current flagship staples, like dust and water resistance, wireless charging, Quad HD displays, and excellent cameras.
 The Galaxy S22 devices are obviously better smartphones, and if you’re in the market for an upgrade, now’s the time to do so.
 But if you want to hold on to your S9 for a little longer, you could do so until its security update cycle ends.